 You want to know what living in Whistler is really like.
-In this blog post, I’ll give you the lowdown on finding a job, finding an apartment and whether its better to be a skier or a snowboarder in Whistler.
+In this blog post, I’ll give you the lowdown on finding a job, finding an apartment, and whether it’s better to be a skier or a snowboarder in Whistler.

 Whistler has been my home for the past two years, and what a crazy, beautiful madness it is.
 Living in Whistler is unlike anywhere else I’ve ever lived.
-It’s an adrenalin-junkie’s dream with skiing & snowboarding being the sport of choice in the Winter.
-Which winter sport you choose will determine your destiny here, more on that below.
+It’s an adrenalin junkie’s dream, with skiing & snowboarding being the sport of choice in the Winter.
+Which winter sport you choose will determine your destiny here; more on that below.

 P.S.
-I’ve also lived in Sydney and Queenstown, New Zealand if you fancy reading about what it’s like to live there!
+I’ve also lived in Sydney and Queenstown New Zealand, if you fancy reading about what it’s like to live there!

 If you’re interested in applying for a Working Holiday Visa to Canada, read all my detailed instructions!